TerribleDev/Git-CheatSheet/readme.md

 ## Forking

 Fork is where you get your own remote copy of the repository.
 There is a fork button in github, which will make a copy of the repo.
 After you make your changes in that repo, you can submit a pull request which will ask them to pull in the changes in your fork.

+## Rewind commits
+To move back to a previous commit, but keep the changes as unstaged do `git reset HEAD~1`

+To move back to the previous commit and throw away the changes do `git reset HEAD~1 --hard`